Faculty of Social Work Courses

 Instructor: Dr. Shoshana Pollack, email@example.com

-You must be registered in the Faculty of Social Work to take a Walls to Bridges course.
 Students will receive an email in late spring or early summer (even those entering their first year) announcing which Walls to Bridges courses will be available.
 The name of the course and the instructor information will also be provided.
-The available Walls to Bridges courses will also be listed in the MSW registration guide.
+The available W2B courses will also be listed in the MSW registration guide.
 Students must email the instructor a copy of their CV and a letter of interest.
 The instructor will contact you to set up a brief interview.
 Unfortunately, due to limited space not all applicants will be able to take the course.
-Upon acceptance into a Walls to Bridges class, contact email@example.com in order to get help with registering through the LORIS system.
+Upon acceptance into a class, contact firstname.lastname@example.org in order to get help with registering through the LORIS system.

 Please see Dr. Pollack's faculty website for further information about student experiences of the Walls to Bridges program. https://www.wlu.ca/homepage.php?grp_id=1067&f_id=30